Home Share & Host Agency

-Home sharing enables adults with disabilities to choose an environment that addresses their specific needs and desires.
+Home sharing enables adults with diverse abilities to choose an environment that addresses their specific needs and desires.
 Individuals might live with a family, roommate, couple, or in their own suite within a family home.

 Home Share Providers